8 Bronchitis Medications Your Doctor May Prescribe

 These medications may be prescribed by your doctor for the treatment of bronchitis, particularly when it is chronic.

-Cough suppressants, such as dextromethorphan or clobutinol, help decrease dry coughs by acting directly on the brain in the region that controls the cough reflex.
+Cough suppressants, such as dextromethorphan, help decrease dry coughs by acting directly on the brain in the region that controls the cough reflex.
+Dextromethorphan should not be used with monoamine oxidase inhibitors (MAOIs) or within 14 days of stopping them due to the risk of serotonin syndrome.

-Another type of cough suppressant that that your doctor may recommend is codeine.
-This is an opioid medication, which also acts on the brain to reduce coughing.
+Another type of cough suppressant that your doctor may recommend is codeine.
+This is an opioid medication that also acts on the brain to reduce coughing.
+Codeine is contraindicated in children under 12 years, not recommended for those 12 to 18 years with respiratory problems, and should not be used by breastfeeding mothers.

 These medications should always be prescribed by a doctor and can be used for acute or chronic bronchitis with dry cough, without phlegm.
 They are not advised when there is any suspicion of a respiratory bacterial infection.